Exploring Structured Annuities

-The annuity market is a long-established one, with countless strategies that may help you address saving needs and income challenges in retirement planning.
+The annuity market is a long-established one, with countless strategies that help address saving and income needs in retirement planning.
 One challenge faced by many retirees and pre-retirees, regardless of market conditions is:

-How do you get returns necessary to grow your retirement assets while reducing exposure to significant market loss?
+How to pursue returns necessary to grow retirement assets while reducing exposure to significant market loss?

-Structured annuities may help investors face that challenge.
-With increasing variety and flexibility in the marketplace, structured annuities can help strike a personalized balance between risk and reward—a balance that you select based on your evolving needs and objectives.
+Structured annuities may help investors faced with this challenge.
+With increasing variety and flexibility in the marketplace, structured annuities can help strike a personalized balance between risk and reward based on each investor’s evolving needs and objectives.

-A structured annuity is a long-term, tax-deferred financial vehicle used primarily in retirement planning.
-Its design gives you the opportunity to earn interest based on the market growth of an index or indices that you select.
+A structured annuity is a long-term, tax-deferred financial vehicle used primarily for retirement.
+Its design gives investors the opportunity to earn interest based on the market growth of an index or indices that they select.

-In a marketplace known for its diversity, it’s helpful to visualize structured annuities amongst other deferred annuity offerings in a risk-return context.
+The chart below shows how structured annuities compare with other deferred annuity offerings in a risk-return context.

-In selecting a crediting strategy, you should understand that the level of protection you choose directly correlates to the level of upside potential available.
+Investors should understand that the level of protection offered in a crediting strategy directly correlates to the level of upside potential available.

-In order to be assured you will receive the stated level of protection, you must hold the annuity contract until the end of its crediting period.
+Investors will only receive the stated level of protection if they hold the annuity contract until the end of its crediting period.

 The above graphic is for illustrative purposes, does not represent all of the features available in the structured annuity market, and may include some terms and/or features that are not available in all states.

-Assumptions: You make an initial investment of $100,000 in a structured annuity with the following terms:
+The table below illustrates how a crediting strategy works assuming an initial investment of $100,000 is made in a structured annuity with the following terms:

-This example shows a 10% buffer, where a loss would be incurred only if the index falls more than 10% over the crediting period.
-If the index falls more than 10%, only losses that exceed 10% would be experienced.
+In this example a loss occurs only if the index falls more than 10% over the crediting period.
+If the index falls more than 10%, losses that exceed 10% are deducted from the account value.

-Structured annuities may be appropriate if you are in, or approaching, retirement and seeking protection against unexpected market downturns that could negatively affect your financial plan.
+Structured annuities may be appropriate for investors who are in, or approaching, retirement and seeking protection against unexpected market downturns that could negatively affect their financial plan.
 However, withdrawals or surrender charges during a specified period may be subject to fees and/or penalties and potential investors must be comfortable with putting principal at risk and making a long-term investment.

-- Potential for Market Growth: Participate in market upside, subject to the limitations of the crediting strategy.
+- Potential for growth by participating in market upside, subject to the limitations

-- Risk Management: Choose a level of partial protection on the downside.
+- Risk mitigation with a level of partial downside protection

-- Tax Advantages: Interest credited grows tax deferred until your earnings are distributed
+- Tax advantages, as interest credited grows tax-deferred until earnings are distributed

 - Structured annuities are complex, long-term investment vehicles and are subject to risk, including the potential loss of principal.